-The rack-mountable Silicon Graphics® TezroTM visual workstation conforms to several national and international specifications and European Directives listed on the "Manufacturer's Declaration of Conformity."
+The rackmount configuration of the Silicon Graphics® TezroTM visual workstation conforms to several national and international specifications and European Directives listed on the "Manufacturer's Declaration of Conformity."
 The CE insignia displayed on each device is an indication of conformity to the European requirements.